pchaganti/gx-ariana/README.md

 ## Code processing disclaimer

-We process and temporarily store for 48 hours your code files on our server based in EU.
+We process and temporarily store for 48 hours your code files on our server based in EU in order to instrument them and help you debug afterwards.
 It is not sent to any third-party including any LLM provider.
 An enterprise plan will come later with enterprise-grade security and compliance.
 If that is important to you, [please let us know](https://discord.gg/Y3TFTmE89g).

 ## Licence